About Data

 Variable type: numeric

-In R, a categorical variable is called a factor
+In R, a categorical variable is called a factor; text

 variables should usually be factors unless they are simply used for